ppy/osu-wiki/wiki/Skinning_Tutorial/Interface/en.md

 ### Score numbers

-These are the numbers used for score (and by default, for your current combo).
+These are the numbers used for score (and by default, your current combo).
 You should try to make these as large as the template numbers sizes.

-If they are too small, they may be hard to see, if too large, they will be distracting and may look ugly.
+If they are too small, they may be hard to see.
+If they are too large, they will be distracting and may look ugly.
-Remember that the score numbers also shown in ranking screen, so making them large will complicate creating the ranking panel.
+Remember that the score numbers are also shown in the ranking screen, so making them large will complicate creating the ranking panel.

-If it appears that your score numbers are too far apart or too cramped closely together, you can use `ScoreOverlap` in the [skin.ini](/wiki/Skinning/Skin.ini/en.md) under the Fonts section.
+If it seems that your score numbers are too far apart or too cramped closely together, you can use `ScoreOverlap` in the [skin.ini](/wiki/Skinning/Skin.ini/en.md) under the Fonts section.
 Note that positive integers will move the numbers closer towards each other, while negative values will move them farther apart.